TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.29.md

 ---

-If I have rejoiced at the destruction of him that hated me, Or lifted up myself when evil found him;
+"If I have rejoiced at the destruction of him who hated me, or lifted up myself when evil found him;